 - A) Purpose.
 Temporary uses such as mobile vendors, outdoor sales, or pop-up cafes and pop-up art galleries are tools to activate underutilized space.
 Temporary uses can be short term or long term, depending on the nature of the use, and contribute to the placemaking, entrepreneurship and business friendly culture of the City.
 This section outlines different types of temporary uses, along with standards to minimize adverse impact on surrounding uses and retain a high-quality environment.
 No temporary use within this section shall display any goods or merchandise in such a manner as to interfere with pedestrian or vehicular traffic safety, nor shall any use violate any fire or police regulation. - B) Types of Temporary Uses.
-Below is a table of temporary uses differentiating between those that require a temporary use permit from the Building Department and those that do not require a permit.
+Below is a table of temporary uses differentiating between those that require a temporary use permit from the Building Department, those that require a license from the City Clerk's office, and those that do not require a permit or license.